 video, plus teacher’s resource book, student handouts and pre/post tests in digital format

-We are putting the final touches on this video and it will not be ready to ship until the Spring of 2019.
+We are putting the final touches on this video and it will not be ready to ship until June 2019.
 For your convenience you can order it now and we will ship it as soon as it is complete.
 We apologize for the delay, but we want to make sure that this video achieves our highest standards.